Enso21/Stories/docs/markdown/the-questionnaire.md

     * What's the hardest thing you are going through right now?
 (Kassie W.)
     * Favorite pickup line?
 (If this is chosen, ask if the use of a pickup line would increase or decrease a person's chances with them) (Kassie W.)
 25. Favorite song?
-26. Do you think you can beat this guy in a fight and why?
+26. Do you think you can beat this guy in e a fight and why?
 (Jiho C.)
     * Request picture from Huy
-27. Cheesecake of cannoli?
+27. Cheesecake or cannoli?
 (Dubem's friend)
 28. Coolest thing you've ever seen? (?)
 29. If you are president and you can ban any eating utensil, what would you ban?
 (Joey N.)
 30. What is the first thing that comes to mind when you see this?
 (Edward W.)